replay-framework/replay/README.md

 Documentation for RePlay is found in (or referred to from) this README.

 **NOTE**: Due to its small community, RePlay is not likely the best choice for a new project.
-Same holds true for Play1 and even Play2.
+Same holds true for Play1 and even Play2 (when not using Scala).
 RePlay primarily caters to maintainers of Play1-based applications.
 This README contains an extensive guide for porting Play1 applications to RePlay.